MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesProcessNotificationOperation.md

 ### connectedDevicesNotification
 `@property(nonatomic, readonly, getter=isConnectedDevicesNotification) BOOL connectedDevicesNotification;`

-The notification that will be handled by the Connected Devices Platform.
+This is a flag indicating whether the notification was intended for the Connected Devices platform.

 ## Methods